usdigitalresponse/univaf/CONTRIBUTING.md

 ### Did you find a bug?

-Open source code is robust and reliable thanks to the users who notify us of the problems they encounter.
-So thank you for reporting an issue.
+Open source code is robust and reliable thanks to the users who notify us of the problems they encounter, so thank you for reporting an issue.

-First, we would really appreciate it if you could **make sure the bug was not already reported** (use the search bar on Github under Issues).
+First, we would really appreciate it if you could **make sure the bug was not already reported** (use the search bar on GitHub under the “Issues” tab).

 Did not find it? :( So we can act quickly on it, please include the following:

-- Your **operating system and browser (Firefox, Chrome, Edge, Internet Explorer)**
+- Your **operating system**.
+- If the problem is with the API, your **client (e.g. cURL, Python Requests)**.
+- If the problem was with the demo UI or docs pages, your **browser (e.g. Firefox, Chrome, Edge, Internet Explorer)**.
-- Any code errors that you have access to
+- Any code errors that you have access to.

 ### Do you want a new feature?